SamixDev/go-cloudflare-dns-updater/README.md

 # This go app updates cloudflare "A" record every hour for DDNS

-It fetches the Public IP from ip-api.com and uses cloudflare API to update to the new IP only if the IP has changed
+It checks every hour and fetches the Public IP from ip-api.com and uses cloudflare API to update to the new IP only if the IP has changed

 ## Create a .env in root dir and include the following
 ```